Challenging decisions and conduct of government agencies

 Ombudsmen Act 1975, ss 18, 19, 21

-The Ombudsman have broad powers to investigate a complaint in the way they think is best.
+The Ombudsman has broad powers to investigate a complaint in the way they think is best.
 They can hear or obtain information from any person as they think is appropriate, and can make whatever inquiries they think are appropriate.

 If they think someone has relevant information, they can require them to provide it and to produce specific documents.
 The Ombudsman can also summon government officials and employees to give evidence under oath.

 Note: You don’t need to put together a complete case when you complain to the Ombudsman.
-The Ombudsman have a responsibility to investigate, and you will only need to respond to their questions as they do this.
+The Ombudsman has a responsibility to investigate, and you will only need to respond to their questions as they do this.

 The Ombudsman’s decision